-Take Action: One of the biggest (and most fun) volunteering opportunities for young people in Oxfordshire is the Reading Challenge.
-Older young people (you must be 14+ to do this) volunteer to work with younger or reluctant readers and help them complete a reading challenge - usually completing an exciting book.
-To find out more visit your local library and talk to staff about how you can volunteer.
+Take Action: Young people aged 14+ in Oxfordshire can volunteer for the Reading Challenge.
+This is an opportunity to work with younger or reluctant readers and help them complete a reading challenge.
+Visit your local library and talk to staff about how you can volunteer.

 Find local volunteering opportunities